At The Mount Sinai Hospital, we are working to improve green transportation. Current initiatives include:

 Better shuttle systems to encourage carpooling.

 Mass transit is one of the easiest ways to decrease gas consumption and reduce air pollution.
-The Mount Sinai Medical Center is working to increase shuttle frequency and improve shuttle service.
+The Mount Sinai Hospital is working to increase shuttle frequency and improve shuttle service.